822kea/OSINT_on_Landlord/README.md

 ## 🚩 Red Flags I Noticed

-1. **No profile picture on the app:**
+1. **No profile picture on the app/false name:**
-   - Why are you hiding, sir/ma’am/they?
+   - I understand, but like, why are you hiding?
    - Also, their name turned out to be fake.
 Sketchy!

 2. **Out-of-state phone number:**